-- The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation : 34.4%

-...and compared to previous periods ?
+- The weighted average ESG score of the portfolio compared to the weighted average ESG score of its investment universe, as defined in the Prospectus: 64.2 vs 60.0 (Bloomberg Euro Aggregate (EUR) RI) - The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation: 37.2% - ...and compared to previous periods?

-Indicator 2022 2023 Comment The percentage of the portfolio compliant with the RBC policy 100% 100% In line with the financial product's commitment The percentage of the portfolio covered by ESG analysis based on the ESG internal proprietary methodology 97.8% 97.6% In line with the financial product's commitment The weighted average ESG score of the portfolio compared to the weighted average ESG score of its investment universe, as defined in the Prospectus 61.4 vs 52.3 61.1 vs 51.7 In line with the financial product's commitment The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation 41.0% 34.4% In line with the financial product's commitment
+Indicator 2022 2023 2024 Comment The percentage of the portfolio compliant with the RBC policy 100% 100% 100% In line with the financial product's commitment The percentage of the portfolio covered by the ESG analysis based on the ESG internal proprietary methodology 100% 100% 100% In line with the financial product's commitment The weighted average ESG score of the portfolio compared to the weighted average ESG score of its investment universe 63.5 vs 59.1 64.3 vs 59.6 64.2 vs 60.0 In line with the financial product's commitment The percentage of the financial product's portfolio invested in 'sustainable investments' as defined in Article 2 (17) of the SFDR regulation 37.0% 38.4% 37.2% In line with the financial product's commitment

-\Figures reported in 2022 were calculated on the closing date of the accounting year \\ Figures reported in 2023 are expressed as a quaterly weighted average.
+- Figures reported in 2022 were calculated on the closing date of the accounting year - Figures reported in 2023 are expressed as a quarterly weighted average. - Figures reported in 2024 are expressed as a quarterly weighted average based on the AUM.